• HELLO

 Dining at Le Bernardin was easily one of the highlights of my recent trip to New York.
 After reading countless positive reviews, I was curious to see what many consider the city’s top restaurant — and one of the most expensive dining experiences in the world — was really like.

-Le Bernardin has long been a cornerstone of fine dining in Manhattan.
+Le Bernardin by Eric Ripert has long been a cornerstone of fine dining in Manhattan.
 It’s held three Michelin stars every year since the guide launched in New York back in 2005, and it’s also maintained a rare four-star review from The New York Times since 1986 — a feat in a city where tastes and trends shift constantly.
 The focus here is classic French seafood, with a strong sense of tradition.
 This isn’t the place for culinary theatrics or experimental “foam” dishes.
 Instead, it delivers an experience that feels elegant, assured, and very much part of the old guard of New York fine dining.

 View fullsize "Tuna"